Rape by deception: Transgender individuals

-There is much debate surrounding the topic of transgender people who have sex with partners who are unaware of their trans identity, and whether this is categorized as rape by deception.
-One argument is that if a transgender person hides their biological sex from a person who would otherwise revoke consent if they knew their true identity, it fits the definition of rape by deception in countries like the United Kingdom and Israel.
-According to an article by University of Toronto Law faculty member Florence Ashley, others say that "arguments against this criminalisation have focused on the realness of trans people's genders: since trans men are men and trans women are women, it is not misleading for them to present as they do", and Ashley specifically focuses on the transgender individuals' lack of malicious intent to deceive in these encounters.
-Still, there are limitations to this position and do not fully account for what Ashley calls the "messiness" of gendered experiences.
-Additionally, debate on what makes a transgender person fully transitioned factors into the conversation around deceptive rape.
-Some may believe post-op transsexuals to be exempt from claims of rape by deception, due to having fully transitioned sex characteristics not noticeably different from a biological male or female.
+According to an article by University of Alberta Law faculty member Florence Ashley there is much debate surrounding the topic of transgender people who have sex with partners who are unaware of their trans identity, and whether this is categorized as rape by deception.
+Ashley writes one side argues that if a transgender person hides their biological sex from a person who would otherwise revoke consent if they knew of their trans identity, it fits the definition of rape by deception in countries like the United Kingdom and Israel.
+Ashley characterizes counter arguments as "focused on the realness of trans people's genders: since trans men are men and trans women are women, it is not misleading for them to present as they do".
+Ashley argues there is a lack of malicious intent to deceive in these encounters.

+In "Queering Judgement: The Case of Gender Identity Fraud", legal theorist Alex Sharpe suggests that an obligation to disclose undermines the privacy rights of transgender and gender non-conforming people.

+According to transgender activist Sophie Cook, transgender people in the United Kingdom could face rape charges under section 2 of the Sexual Offences Act 2003 if they fail to disclose their gender history to their sexual partners.
+The Crown Prosecution Service stated that it would not automatically prosecute transgender individuals who had sex by deception and that each case would be treated separately.

+Similarly to arguments for bathroom bills, some feminist activists, especially gender critical feminists, claim that the legalisation of gender self-identification will result in cisgender people claiming a transgender identity in order to deceive a sexual partner who, due to their sexual orientation/preferences, would be otherwise unattainable, further complicating the matter.
+Julie Bindel criticised the practice, writing:

+On 10 October 2025, Clara Watkins, a transgender woman in England who lied to a heterosexual man about being biologically female before performing sex acts with him, was convicted of sexual assault and sentenced to 21 months in prison.